-WASHINGTON (May 24, 2022) – During this time of recovery from education disruption, access to data is more valuable than ever.
-Leaders are using data to make decisions about how to support recovery efforts that get students back on track, and the public needs to understand how schools are supporting students.
-But states haven’t kept up their end of the bargain by providing this information to the public on their report cards, and the US Department of Education hasn’t used its resources to help states push beyond a focus on compliance.
+During this time of recovery from education disruption, access to data is more valuable than ever.
+Families need the timeliest possible information on how schools are serving students so that they can make decisions for their futures.
+But states haven’t kept up their end of the bargain by providing this information to the public on their report cards and the US Department of Education hasn’t used its resources to help states push beyond a focus on compliance.
 As a result, report cards remain difficult to find, use, and understand.
 During an ongoing health and economic crisis, that is not acceptable.

-In our Show Me the Data 2022 report, the Data Quality Campaign (DQC) reviewed report cards from all 50 states and the District of Columbia to see how states are sharing information with the public.
-This year, our review uncovered that states have lost momentum on improving their report cards, and families are being left in the dark.
+This year is the sixth time that DQC has reviewed report cards from all 50 states and the District of Columbia.
+Our review uncovered a commitment to compliance rather than the courage to share information, even if the report card shows that students have fallen behind.
 Despite flexibility on 2021 report card timelines, timely information on student academic performance is the bare minimum that states should be including on their report cards.
 States largely failed to provide context for how schools are supporting students during recovery and, if data is not available, explain why.

-- Data is often spread across different parts of report card websites, which are frequently clunky and slow and require reloading to find information from different schools or years.
+Years into producing them, state report cards remain difficult to navigate for parent audiences.
+Data is often spread across different parts of report card websites, which are frequently clunky and slow and require reloading to find information from different schools or years.
+And the data that is available is oriented toward accountability, not toward actual use by families.